Team17-published 'Sunday Gold' releases later this year

 READ MORE: ‘Card Shark’ review: cheat the rich in a unique indie with plenty of aces up its sleeve

-Sunday Gold dons a comic book art style and has a relatively dark tone.
+Revealed during Future Games Show today (June 11), Sunday Gold dons a comic book art style and has a relatively dark tone.
 As for what will be involved, the game’s Steam description shares the following: “Once bustling and full of life, the city of London is in a dark and dismal state.
 Unemployment and homelessness are at an all-time high.
 Ethical boundaries are being stretched to their limit and corrupt billionaire, Kenny Hogan, is up to no good.”

 The player controls a trio of criminals, Frank, Sally, and Gavin, as they work to take down Kenny.
 Beside violent turn-based combat, the game also features some puzzles.
 “Explore each room and solve a combination of observation, deduction, and inventory puzzles to progress on your mission,” explains the Steam page.

-Team17 is perhaps most well known for creating the iconic Worms franchise and publishing several major titles since then, while BKOM Studios has only worked on the soon-to-be-released Zorro The Chronicles.
+Sunday Gold is set to launch on PC later this year, and is available to wishlist now for any fans who want to keep an eye on the game.

-The title is set to release on Steam in 2022 and can be wishlisted now.
+In other news, tonight’s Future Games Show has delivered several big moments for viewers – including a first look at mobster shooter Enemy Of The State, the surprise launch of Deadly Premonition 2 on Steam, and a promising premiere for Portal-inspired puzzle game The Entropy Centre.

-In other news, Team Ranger’s Outpost has received a brand new in-game trailer showing a detailed look at the upcoming base-building shooter.
+During the showcase, Team Ranger’s Outpost also received a brand new in-game trailer.